Skip to main content

 Imports

-Jade's use statement loads another .jde file and makes its top-level function and variable definitions available in the importing file.
+Jade's use statement loads another .jde file or a standard-library package and makes its definitions available in the importing file.
+There are two import forms with different syntax:

 • <path> — a relative path to another .jde file, resolved relative to the directory of the importing file.